What this page says

 CLBC may not be able to fund requests right away, or may only be able to fund some services.
 People with the most urgent requests get service first.
 CLBC assesses urgency by using the Request for Service Priority Tool, based on the information you and your family member give us.
 If a request cannot be funded right away, it will stay on the Request for Service List for future consideration.

 What if I have questions, or concerns about a funding decision?

 You can speak to your CLBC facilitator throughout the process to answer questions.
 If the situation has changed, or if you have new information about your family member’s support needs, CLBC will review the situation.
 If you disagree with the decisions being made in your case, you should ask to speak about it with your facilitator’s manager.
 If you are unable to resolve your concern with the manager, she or he will explain the option you have to ask for a review through CLBC’s complaint resolution process, and help you or your family member use it.
-You can also find the complaints process on the front page of the CLBC website.
+You can also find the complaints process on the CLBC website here.